SchriderLab/popgenml/docs/markdown/config_files.md

         + Example (distribution): 'N0': 'stats.loguniform(a=1000, b=50000)'

-    + Nt: Defines a variable effective population size over time.
+    + **Nt**: Defines a variable effective population size over time.
 The population size is piecewise constant, changing at specified time points.

         + Type: Can be a History class instance (like SplineHistory) or a direct list of (size, time) tuples.